Best Cuisinart coffee grinder

 What you’ll love: It grinds enough coffee for 18 cups at a time.
 The stainless steel blades do an excellent job grinding coffee beans, and the safety lock is an added plus.
 This model is straightforward to clean, thanks to its simple design and removable bowl.

-What you should consider: Grounds tend to fall out onto your counter when you open the lid.
+What you should consider: Grounds can out onto your counter when you open the lid.

 Worth checking out